ibm-cloud-docs/assistant/dialog-runtime.md

 1. Click **Disambiguation**.
 1. In the *Enable disambiguation* section, switch the toggle to **On**.
 1. In the prompt message field, add text to show before the list of dialog node options.
 For example, *What do you want to do?*
 1.  **Optional**: In the none of the above message field, add text to display as an additional option that users can pick if none of the other dialog nodes reflect what the user wants to do.
 Keep the message short, so it displays inline with the other options.
 For example, *None of the above*.
+The message must be less than 512 characters.

-    If a user chooses this option, it is equivalent to the user submitting an empty user input.
+    If a user chooses this option, the service strips the intents that were recognized in the user input from the message and submits it.
 This action typically triggers the anything else node in your dialog tree.

+    To customize the response that is returned in this situation, add a root node with a condition that checks for an input with no recognized intents (the intents were stripped from the input, remember) and contains a `suggestion_id` property.
+A `suggestion_id` property is added by the service when disambiguation is triggered.
+Add a root node with the following condition:
+    {: tip}

+      ```json
+      intents.size()==0 && input.suggestion_id
+      ```
+      {: screen}

+    This condition is met only by input that has triggered a set of disambiguation options and the user has indicated that none of them match the user's actual goal.

 1. Click **Close**
 1. Decide which dialog nodes you want the assistant to ask for help with.